gaudravi09/capacitor-offline-speech-recognition/README.md

 # Capacitor Offline Speech Recognition Plugin

 A Capacitor plugin that provides offline speech-to-text functionality for Android and iOS platforms.
-The plugin offers true offline recognition for Android with multiple languages, while iOS provides offline support for English with online fallback for other languages.
+The plugin uses the Vosk engine on both platforms for fully offline recognition with downloadable language models.

 ## Maintainers